 The OECD national contact point system provides individuals, local communities and organisations with a mechanism for complaints when they believe that multinational enterprises have had a negative impact on people, society or the environment.
 This makes the OECD Guidelines for Multinational Enterprises unique.
 No other international instruments have a corresponding grievance mechanism.

-Norway’s NCP handles complaints against Norwegian multinational enterprises concerning allegations of non-compliance with the OECD Guidelines.
+Norway’s NCP handles complaints against Norwegian multinational enterprises concerning allegations of non-observance of the OECD Guidelines.

 INTERVIEW WITH BEATE EKELØVE-SLYDAL